NGC 1052-DF2: Dark matter

 The apparent lack of dark matter in NGC 1052-DF2 may help prove that dark matter is real: If what appears to be dark matter is really just a currently unknown effect of the gravity of ordinary matter then this apparent dark matter should also appear in this galaxy.
 Further study will be needed before this and any other possible implications can be confirmed.
 If confirmed, the absence of dark matter may also have implications for theories of galaxy formation, as dark matter has been thought to be needed for galaxy formation.

 A later study purports to show that the galaxy may contain more dark matter than initially reported.
 It may have a mass-to-light ratio towards the low end of expected values for a dwarf galaxy.
 However, a follow-up study on 20 March 2018 and a new discovery of a second ultra diffuse galaxy, NGC 1052-DF4, also apparently lacking dark matter, challenges the prior study's conclusion.
 In June 2021 further observations by Hubble have confirmed NGC 1052-DF2 as deficient in dark matter.

+On the other hand, if the galaxy does not accrete any matter from its intergalactic environment, there is no need for considering retarded gravitational potentials that can explain the rotation curves of many different galaxy types without assuming any dark matter.

 Other similar galaxies

-Astronomers discovered a second Galaxy with no dark matter, NGC 1052-DF4, which is another ultra diffuse galaxy - quite large, spread-out, and faint to observe.
+Astronomers discovered a second galaxy with no dark matter, NGC 1052-DF4, which is another ultra diffuse galaxy - quite large, spread-out, and faint to observe.
 Discovering another galaxy with very little to no dark matter means the chances of finding more of these galaxies may be higher than cosmologists previously thought.

 Another group of astronomers have found the existence of tidal tails in NGC 1052-DF4 indicating that the lack of dark matter has been caused by the interaction with a nearby neighbor (a low mass disk galaxy, NGC 1035).
-The interaction naturally explains the low content of dark matter inferred for this galaxy and reconciles these type of galaxies with our current models of galaxy formation.
+The interaction naturally explains the low content of dark matter inferred for this galaxy and reconciles these types of galaxies with our current models of galaxy formation.